scrubbbbs/cbird/readme.md

 Uses up to 400 256-bit feature descriptors per image and searches using FLANN-based matcher.
 Good for rotated and cropped images, but slow.

 #### Color Histogram `-p.alg color`
-Uses Reduced-color histogram of up to 32 colors (256-byte) per image.
+Uses histogram of up to 32 colors (256-byte) per image.
 Sometimes works when all else fails.
 This is the only algorithm that finds reflected images, others require `-p.refl` which is too slow except with `-similar-to`

 #### DCT Video Index `-p.alg video`
 Uses DCT hashes of video frames, with some compression of nearby similar hashes.
 Frames are pre-processed to remove letterboxing.